Best Of17 min read

 Cons:

-• $100,000 minimum is exclusionary
+• $100,000 minimum shuts out most people

 • Fees are significantly higher than pure robo-advisors

-• Overkill for investors under $100K
+• Probably overkill for anyone under $100K

 #8.
 Acorns — Best for Micro-Investors Building the Habit